jentruong09/my-work-day-schedule/README.md

 # My Work Day Schedule

 ## Project Description
 With this day schedule, you will always remember what you need to do and when to do it!
-Simply add tasks to the slot next to the correct corresponding hour and hit save.
-You may update, change, and move you tasks as you see fit.
-They will remain there even if you comeback to it days later!
+Simply add tasks to the slot next to the corresponding hour and hit save.
+You may update, change, and move your tasks as you see fit.
+They will remain there even if you come back to it days later!

 <br/>